Table of contents

 Features

 1. Advanced security features, including encryption and access controls: Oracle Database offers thorough security measures to protect data.
-Encryption safeguards data at rest and in transit, while specific access controls ensure that only authorized personnel can access sensitive information.
+In 23ai, these capabilities are extended to support secure AI and vector workloads alongside traditional relational data.

 2. High availability and disaster recovery options: Downtime can be a major concern in healthcare.
 Oracle Database is designed for high availability, meaning minimal disruptions and near-constant access to critical patient information.
 In case of unexpected issues, disaster recovery options help get things back up and running quickly.